seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Thou shouldst perceive my passion, if these signs
 Of prisonment were off me, and this hand
 But owner of a sword!
 Had I a sword,
-And these house-clogs away— /
+And these house-clogs away-- /

 **ARCITE**
-/ Dear cousin Palamon—
+/ Dear cousin Palamon--

 **PALAMON**
 Cozener Arcite, give me language such